-"Nothing in his background from birth to today shows signs of any racial bias," Savage said.
+“Every stop he made had not the slightest implication of any racial implications,” attorney Andy Savage said.
+“Nothing in his background from birth to today shows signs of any racial bias.”

 Witness: Shooting was an ‘abuse’

-Feidin Santana -- the man whose cell phone recording captured Slager firing eight times, striking Scott five times in the back -- had a different take, saying he was in shock after what he saw that day.
+Feidin Santana – the man whose cell phone recording captured Slager firing eight times, striking Scott five times in the back – had a different take, saying he was in shock by what he saw that day.

 “It was abuse and something that wasn’t necessary,” he said, describing Slager’s actions.

 Slager first pulled Scott over for a broken taillight.
 Moments later, Scott ran away.

 A foot chase followed.
 Slager’s first attempt to use the Taser on Scott did not stop him.
 A second deployment brought Scott to the ground, but he got up and took off again.
 Slager opened fire as Scott ran away for the final time.

 On the stand during his state murder trial, an emotional Slager testified his mind was like “spaghetti” during the altercation with Scott that day.